 Voice-over-Internet-Protocol (VoIP) is fast-becoming the technology of choice for small businesses.
 Why?
 It saves money, is flexible, scalable and mobile.
 But why should SMEs switch to hosted phone systems?

 These days, VoIP is most commonly seen in apps, such as WhatsApp, Facebook Messenger and Skype: all of which provide voice calling from within their platform.
 People often aren’t aware they are using VoIP – which works by sending voice data digitally via the internet.
 VoIP for SMEs is not a new concept; it was first used as a technology for business communications, and since its inception has become the basis for reliable, professional phone systems, often hosted in the cloud.

 The combination of VoIP technology with the power of the cloud means that businesses can access a huge variety of features at relatively little cost.
 From synchronising phone calls to your CRM systems, to providing transcribed voicemails and detailed analytics, hosted phone systems are becoming the backbone of modern communications for growing businesses.

-By adopting a VoIP phone system you know your phone bills will stay under control even as your SME expands.
+By adopting a VoIP phone system, you know your phone bills will stay under control even as your SME expands.
 According to a recent report, small businesses who adopt VoIP systems can reduce the cost of their international calls by up to 90%.
 Making a call to an international number has never been as cost-effective than with a cloud phone system.
 As the call is made over your internet connection, this means the cost of connecting you is dramatically lower.
-These saving will also been seen across national calling and all calls a charged per second, not per minute!
+These savings will also be seen across national calling and all calls are charged per second, not per minute!

 4. Unified communication solutions